BGCG/project4/README.md

 * To browse the site for newly posted vegan recipes
 * To post own recipes
 * To interact with other members through commenting of recipes
-* To provide a platform to share their own recipes and build there account (note: this could be particularly useful for Food influencers)
+* To provide a platform to share their own recipes and build their account (note: this could be particularly useful for food influencers)

 ### Superuser goals

 * To be able to post recipes from the Admin team
 * To be able to moderate post content
 * To be able to moderate comments
-* To filter through recipes and comments to ensure can ease the process of moderating site
+* To filter through recipes and comments to ease the process of moderating site

 ### Design